 Smart business owners do not rely on chance and one-off sales.
 They know that bringing customers back time and again is cost-effective.

-The former includes things like having a consistent social media presence, paid advertising, regular email marketing, and branded merchandise.
+Some obvious steps to take would includes things like having a consistent social media presence, paid advertising, regular email marketing, and branded merchandise.
 These things do keep you in the customers’ line of sight.
 And of course the more they have seen you, the best chance they have of remembering you in the future.

 But the less obvious psychology-based things work too, without as much repetition.
 Being based on how the human mind works, these are things that give us a good feeling about a brand.